qiime2/docs/source/tutorials/pd-mice.rst

      --o-visualization ./bespoke_taxonomy.qzv

 .. question::
+   # s__producta 2 in original, 1 in bespoke, same in da_barplots (x3)

    Open up the old ``taxonomy.qzv`` visualization and compare it to the ``bespoke_taxonomy.qzv`` visualization.

-   1. Search for "ovatus" in both.
-Is there an ASV in the new taxonomy that wasn't present in the original?
+   1. Search for "blautia" in both.
+Do you see any differences in the ASVs that are present in the original vs. the new taxonomy?
-   # SAME ARE PRESENT IN BOTH
-   # TODO: make sure this is named consistently
    2. Revisit the ``da_barplot_donor.qzv`` visualization.
-Can you find that ASV?
+Can you find an ASV that's present in both the ``taxonomy.qzv`` and ``bespoke_taxonomy.qzv`` visualizations?

-   # WE NEED TO USE ANOTHER EXAMPLE BECAUSE ONLY c162a4f3943238810eba8a25f0563cca IS PRESENT IN THE DONOR VIZ AND NONE ARE PRESENT IN THE GENOTYPE VIZ
-   # IT'S ALSO DIFFICULT TO QUICKLY SEARCH FOR FEATURES WITHOUT OPENING UP THE VEGA EDITOR
+..
+Yes: efdc10ad96caaf61068e37a40a1caec6

-.. c162a4f3943238810eba8a25f0563cca
+..
+599ba6458e91e2527f358f547ea39261
-.. it's differentially abundant (W=87)

 When analyzing ANCOM-BC results, it is possible to trace the ASVs that we found using the taxonomies that we have created.
 It is also possible to run ANCOM-BC directly on taxonomic groups that we have discovered in our samples by counting features according to taxonomic classification.
 This has the advantage of pooling feature counts across taxonomically similar ASVs, for instance allowing exact species substitution between samples.
 The output is also more readable.
 On the down side, it has all the inaccuracies that come with automated taxonomic classification.